Lawrence Guyot

 *Lawrence Guyot was born on this date in 1939.
 He was a Black lawyer and Civil Rights activist.

-From Pass Christian, Mississippi, after high school Guyot (pronounced GHEE-ott) enrolled at Tougaloo College, where he graduated with a bachelor’s degree in biology and chemistry in 1963.
-During his undergrad college years, he became active in civil rights.
+From Pass Christian, Mississippi, after high school, Guyot (pronounced GHEE-ott) enrolled at Tougaloo College, graduating with a bachelor’s in biology and chemistry in 1963.
+During his undergraduate college years, he became active in civil rights.

 The bid was rejected, but another civil rights activist, Fannie Lou Hamer, addressed the convention during a nationally televised appearance.
 He was severely beaten several times, including at the notorious Mississippi State Penitentiary known as Parchman Farm.
 Guyot received a law degree in 1971 from Rutgers University and then moved to Washington, where he worked to elect fellow Mississippian and civil rights activist Marion Barry as mayor in 1978.